Privacy Policy

 The Law Firm processes personal data in accordance with the principles of lawfulness, fairness, transparency, data minimisation, purpose limitation, accuracy, storage limitation, integrity and confidentiality.
 To the extent that communication with the Law Firm relates to the provision of legal assistance, the Law Firm also acts in accordance with legal professional privilege and the rules governing the practice of the legal profession.

-Scope of data processed in connection with the use of the Website
+2. Scope of data processed in connection with the use of the Website

-In connection with the use of the Website, the Law Firm may process, in particular, the following categories of data: the IP address of the user’s device, data concerning the device and browser, the date and time of the connection, information about activity on the Website, the addresses of subpages visited, data stored in cookies or similar technologies, as well as other technical information generated automatically by the server or tools used on the Website.
+In connection with the use of the Website, the Law Firm may process, in particular, the following categories of data: the IP address of the user’s device, data relating to the device and browser, the date and time of the connection, information about activity on the Website, the addresses of subpages visited, data stored in cookies or similar technologies, as well as other technical information generated automatically by the server or tools used on the Website.

-The Law Firm requests that you do not provide any unnecessary data via the contact form or email, in particular special categories of personal data, unless this is necessary for presenting a case or obtaining preliminary information regarding the possibility of providing legal assistance.
+The Law Firm requests that you do not provide any unnecessary data via the contact form or by email, in particular special categories of personal data, unless this is necessary for presenting a case or obtaining preliminary information regarding the possibility of providing legal assistance.

-Purposes and legal bases for data processing
+3. Purposes and legal bases for data processing

 The personal data of Website users may be processed for the following purposes:

-Contact form and correspondence with the Law Firm
+4. Contact form and correspondence with the Law Firm

 Data provided via the contact form, email, telephone or any other communication channel is used to familiarise ourselves with the matter, provide a response, conduct further correspondence and, where justified, take steps to conclude or perform a contract for the provision of legal assistance.

-Cookies and similar technologies
+5. Cookies and similar technologies

-Cookies necessary for the operation of the Website may be used without the user’s separate consent if they are necessary to provide the electronic service requested by the user or to ensure the transmission of a message.
+Cookies necessary for the operation of the Website may be used without the user’s separate consent if they are necessary to provide the electronic service requested by the user or to ensure the transmission of a communication.
 Other cookies, in particular analytical, statistical or marketing cookies, are used only after obtaining the user’s prior consent, where such consent is required by law.

-Embedded content from external websites
+7. Embedded content from external websites

-Embedded content from other websites may behave as if the user had visited the external provider’s website directly.
+Embedded content from other websites may function as if the user had visited the external provider’s website directly.
 These providers may use their own cookies, collect information about the user, monitor interaction with the embedded content, and link this information to the user’s account on that website if the user is logged in.

 The Law Firm recommends that you familiarise yourself with the privacy policies of the third-party providers whose content is embedded on the Website.

-Recipients of data
+8. Recipients of data

 The Law Firm does not sell the personal data of Website users.
 The Law Firm does not transfer users’ personal data to third parties for their own marketing purposes without a separate legal basis.

-Transfer of data outside the European Economic Area
+9. Transfer of data outside the European Economic Area

 As a general rule, the Law Firm endeavours to process personal data within the European Economic Area.

-Data retention period
+10. Data retention period

-Technical data related to the use of the Website, including server logs, is retained for the period necessary to ensure the security, stability and proper functioning of the Website, but no longer than is necessary to achieve these objectives, unless longer retention is justified by the detection of a security incident, the need to pursue claims or a legal obligation.
+Technical data relating to the use of the Website, including server logs, is retained for the period necessary to ensure the security, stability and proper functioning of the Website, but for no longer than is necessary to achieve these objectives, unless longer retention is justified by the detection of a security incident, the need to pursue claims or a legal obligation.

 Data processed on the basis of consent is processed until such consent is withdrawn, unless there is another legal basis for further processing.